redandbluefi/skeleton/README.md

 ## Actually deploying
 Add production as a remote (`git remote add production ssh://site@site.seravo.fi:10000/data/wordpress`) and run `git push production`.
 Production is configured to trigger `composer install` on post-receive hook.

 `composer install` will install the dependencies listed in composer.json using the versions from composer.lock.
 Your themes are listed as dependencies.
 To deploy changes to a theme, update the theme repository, and update this project to use the latest and greatest version of your theme with `composer update`.
+Composer will checkout tagged versions of your dependencies, so you can test the project in "production mode".
 After Composer is ready, add the changed files with `git add composer*`, create a commit with `git commit -m "Update theme"` and finally run `git push production`.

+Because Composer checked out those tagged versions, you have to checkout into the branch you want to work on, e.g. `git checkout master` in your dependencies if you want to keep working on them.

 ```
 # After you've updated your theme